Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/WmsServiceCatalog/readme.md

 ## About the data

-This sample shows [forecasts guidance warnings](https://idpgis.ncep.noaa.gov/arcgis/rest/services/NWS_Forecasts_Guidance_Warnings/natl_fcst_wx_chart/MapServer) from an ArcGIS REST service produced by the U.S. National Weather Service.
+This sample shows [forecasts guidance warnings](https://nowcoast.noaa.gov/geoserver/observations/weather_radar/wms?SERVICE=WMS&REQUEST=GetCapabilities) from an ArcGIS REST service produced by the US NOAA National Weather Service.
 The map shows fronts, highs, and lows, as well as areas of forecast precipitation.

 ## Tags